 - Strom A. Examination of the diet of Norwegian families during the war years 1942-1945.
 Acta Med Scand 131 suppl.
 214(1948): 1-47.

 - Vartainen I, Kanerva K. Arteriosclerosis and war-time.
 Ann Med Intern Fenn 36(1947): 748-758.

 - Gofman JW, Jones HB, Lindgren FT, et al. Blood lipids and human atherosclerosis.
 JAMA 11(1950): 161-178.

 - Keys A. The inception and pilot surveys.
-In: Kromhout D, Menotti A, Blackburn H. The Seven Countries Study.
-A scientific adventure in cardiovascular disease epidemiology.
-Marjan Nijssen-Kramer, Studio RIVM, Bilthoven, The Netherlands, 1993. pp. 15-25.
+In: Kromhout D, Menotti A, Blackburn H. The Seven Countries Study: A Scientific Adventure in Cardiovascular Disease Epidemiology.
+Marjan Nijssen-Kramer, Bilthoven, Netherlands: Studio RIVM, 1993. pp. 15-25.
 Available here.